MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Analysis

 \subsection{Failure Pattern}

-To investigate the challenges LLMs face in solving materials science problems, we manually examine incorrect responses and identified five major error categories: problem comprehension deficiencies, domain knowledge gaps, flawed solution strategies, calculation inaccuracies, and hallucinated content.
-To conduct systematic analysis of these error patterns automatically, we employed \texttt{Gemini-2.0-Flash} to categorize mistakes across these five categories, evaluating all non-thinking models and prompting methods on text-only questions with reference solutions.
+To investigate the challenges LLMs face in solving materials science problems, we manually examined incorrect responses and identified five major error categories: problem understanding deficiencies, domain knowledge gaps, flawed solution strategies, calculation inaccuracies, and hallucinated content.
+To conduct systematic analysis of these error patterns automatically, we use an LLM to categorize mistakes across these five categories, evaluating all non-thinking models and prompting methods on text-only questions with reference solutions.
 When multiple errors exist, we classify them into the first appearing one in the solution.
-Detailed prompts and definitions for each category are provided in Appendix~\ref{app:analysis}.

 The error rates across categories are presented in Figure~\ref{fig:error_categorization}.
-These findings reveal consistent patterns across all models, with deficiencies in domain knowledge and question comprehension representing the most critical limitations—exceeding even calculation errors.
+These findings reveal consistent patterns across all models, with deficiencies in domain knowledge, calculation errors, and problem understanding deficiencies the most critical limitations.
 While errors caused by hallucinations are still present, they occur less frequently than other error types.
-As expected, tool-augmentation methods reduced numerical errors across all models, with the most significant improvements observed in \texttt{Gemini-2.0-Flash}.
+As expected, tool augmentation methods reduced numerical errors across all models.
 Self-correction methods, on the other hand, did not provide consistent improvements across any of the tested models in any error category.